codatio/codat-docs/docs/using-the-api/additional-data.md

 - When you add or change supplemental data configuration, the next sync of this data type will be a full sync by default to ensure that supplemental data is added to both new and previously synced records.

-- We expose the data sources available to interact with supplemental data, but request you to refer to the platforms' own documentation for details on available data and properties for each data source.
+- We expose the data sources available to interact with supplemental data but request you to refer to the platforms' own documentation for details on available data and properties for each data source.

 - Where we are unable to retrieve requested supplemental data, the fetch operation will still complete, but the supplemental properties will be null.